flexn-io/renative/docs/platforms/androidwear.md

 ## Hermes support

-Hermes can be enabled or disabled with `enableHermes` prop in `renative.json:platforms.androidwear.enableHermes` or `renative.json:platforms.androidwear.buildSchemes.[SCHEME].enableHermes`
+Hermes can be enabled or disabled with `"reactNativeEngine": "hermes"` prop in `renative.json:platforms.android.reactNativeEngine` or `renative.json:platforms.android.buildSchemes.[SCHEME].reactNativeEngine`

 NOTE: There is a bug in RN. for now you must NOT have running bundler (`$ rnv start`) in order for wear sim to work